lucascompython/speed-comparison/README.md

 ---
 # Speed comparison of programming languages

-This projects compares the speed of different programming/scripting languages.
+This project compares the speed of different programming/scripting languages.

 It calculates prime and composite numbers with a very basic algorithm from any given interval to do this comparisom.<br>
 All languages use the same algorithm.